Strong Hamel functions and symmetries: -curvature and strong Hamel functions

-From the second formula \eqref{schiproj} we have that $\widetilde{\chi}=\chi$ if and only if $\delta_GP=0$, hence $P$ is a Hamel function.
-Moreover, $2(n+1)P=G(\ln(\det \widetilde{g}/\det g))$, which shows that $P$ is a strong Hamel function. \end{proof} We can use the result of Theorem \ref{thm:schi} to recover, as a corollary, the Finslerian version of Beltrami's Theorem, which was proven with different techniques in \cite{BC20a, BC20b}. \begin{cor} On a manifold of dimension $n>2$, consider $F$ and $\widetilde{F}$ two projectively related Finsler metrics and assume that $F$ has constant flag curvature.
+which shows that the projective factor $P$ is a strong Hamel function, with the potential function $\ln(\det \widetilde{g}/\det g)/2(n+1)$. \end{proof} We can use the result of Theorem \ref{thm:schi} to recover, as a corollary, the Finslerian version of Beltrami's Theorem, which was proven with different techniques in \cite{BC20a, BC20b}. \begin{cor} On a manifold of dimension $n>2$, consider $F$ and $\widetilde{F}$ two projectively related Finsler metrics and assume that $F$ has constant flag curvature.
 Then, $\widetilde{F}$ also has constant flag curvature if and only if the projective factor $P$ is a strong Hamel function. \end{cor} \begin{proof} A Finsler metric has constant curvature if and only if the geodesic spray is isotropic and the $\chi$-curvature vanishes, \cite{LS18}.
-Since the isotropy condition is projectively invariant, then the second formula \eqref{schiproj} assures that if one Finsler metric has constant flag curvature then the other also has constant curvature if and only if the projective factor is a strong Hamel function. \end{proof} An alternative expression for the second formula \eqref{schiproj}, along with its utility in proving a particular Finslerian version of Beltrami's Theorem in the flat case, has been derived in \cite[Proposition 1.1, Theorem 1.2]{CCQ22}.
+Since the isotropy condition is projectively invariant, then the second formula \eqref{schiproj} implies that if one Finsler metric has constant flag curvature then the other also has constant curvature if and only if the projective factor is a strong Hamel function. \end{proof} An alternative expression for the second formula \eqref{schiproj}, along with its utility in proving a particular Finslerian version of Beltrami's Theorem in the flat case, has been derived in \cite[Proposition 1.1, Theorem 1.2]{CCQ22}.

-We will provide now the relation between Funk functions, weak Funk function and strong Hamel function.
-First, we recall the definition of these functions. \begin{definition} For a given spray $G$, a $1$-homogeneous function $f$ on $T_0M$ is called a: \begin{itemize} \item[i)] Funk function, if it satisfies $d_hf=fd_Jf$; \item[ii)] weak Funk function, if it satisfies $G(f)=f^2$. \end{itemize} \end{definition} From the above definition, one can easily see that Funk functions are weak Funk function.
-From the expression \eqref{EL} of the Euler-Lagrange operator and Lemma \ref{djdhf}, we can see that Funk functions are strong Hamel functions.
-Next, we present the relation between these functions. \begin{prop} A $1$-homogeneous function $f$ on $T_0M$ is a Funk function if and only if it is both a strong Hamel function and a weak Funk function. \end{prop} \begin{proof} Consider $f\in C^{\infty}(T_0M)$ a $1$-homogeneous function.
-Using the expression \eqref{EL} of the Euler-Lagrange operator, we find that $f$ is a Hamel function if and only if it satisfies:
+We now establish the relation between Funk functions, weak Funk functions and Hamel functions.
+First, we recall their definitions. \begin{definition} For a given spray $G$, a non-vanishing, $1$-homogeneous function $f$ on $T_0M$ is called a: \begin{itemize} \item[i)] Funk function, if it satisfies $d_hf=fd_Jf$; \item[ii)] weak Funk function, if it satisfies $G(f)=f^2$. \end{itemize} \end{definition} Next, we present the relation between these functions. \begin{prop} A $1$-homogeneous function $f$ on $T_0M$ is a Funk function if and only if it is both a Hamel function and a weak Funk function. \end{prop} \begin{proof} If we start with a Funk function $f$, by contracting $d_hf=fd_Jf$ with the geodesic spray $G$, we obtain that $f$ is a weak Funk function: $Gf=f^2$.